-- Formulate diets and determine if they are balanced - Demonstrate how to properly handle horses - Describe the facilities and equipment necessary to raise horses - Trouble shoot health problems of horses and determine treatment faced by wildlife and the forest industry.
+Students in Wildlife and Forestry will concentrate on the preservation of wildlife, their habitat, and challenges faced by wildlife and the forest industry.
 Wildlife species will be discussed in detail including bears, wild dogs, wild cats, game birds, waterfowl and small fur-bearing animals.
 Forestry topics will center on tree identification, management of a forest, the Great Forest Fires, career opportunities, and the problems encountered by insects and diseases in Wisconsin forests.
 Hands on activities in this course will include doing a fish taxidermy, tree species identification and determining timber volume estimates.